 Having a full, beautiful smile can have a noticeable effect on a person’s self-esteem while missing teeth can be frustrating and keep them from living life to the fullest.
 The longer gaps in the smile remain, the more pressure the remaining teeth receive from normal wear and tear.
 This can sometimes allow remaining teeth to shift out of place.
 When multiple teeth are missing, there is also a greater risk of bone loss from lack of stimulation by a tooth root.

 Dental implants help preserve the function and structure of the mouth while acting as natural teeth.
 They are custom designed to blend seamlessly with adjacent teeth and provide a strong foundation for biting and chewing even the toughest foods.
 Since they are securely anchored to the jaw, they will not slip out of place.
-From his practice in Greenville, SC, Dr. Cherry works with patients to create personalized treatment plans that they can feel confident in as they restore their smiles.
+Dr. Cherry works with patients to create personalized treatment plans that they can feel confident in as they restore their smiles.

 What are Dental Implants?